 - Stove/Oven – Make sure each heating element works properly if electric and that gas lines are clear and burners ignite appropriately for gas stoves.

-- Plumbing – Check water supply and pressure on all sinks and shower, Does water flow properly?
+- Plumbing – Check water supply and pressure on all sinks and showers: Does water flow properly?
 Flush the toilet to make sure it drains and refills properly without leaking any water.

 Exterior Safety Check

 - Walkways and Stairwells – Make sure all railings are secure and anti-slip or caution guards are in place.
 It is a good idea to routinely do this before winter seasons bring wet and icy weather.
-Walkways and common areas should also be well lit and free of obstacle or debris.
+Walkways and common areas should also be well-lit and free of obstacles or debris.